 Full-face helmets have traditionally been the go-to option for mountain cyclists who want a little more protection.
 Full-face mountain bike helmets have come a long way since their inception.
-Rather than just rebranding motorcycle helmets, companies have tried to produce helmets that meet our individual demands rather than simply rebranding them.
+Rather than just rebranding motorcycle helmets, companies have tried to produce helmets that meet our individual demands.

 What makes it better than others?